learn-with-me/Development-Setup-Handbook/src/Local/git-cli/cheatsheet.md

 # Create new commit that undoes all of the changes made in <commit>, then apply
 $ git revert <commit>

+# Discard changes in working directory or the staging area
+$ git restore <file>
+# Restore myfile.txt in staging area and working directory to the state of last commit (HEAD)
+$ git restore --source=HEAD --staged --worktree myfile.txt

 # Reset staging area to match most recent commit, but leave code unchanged
 $ git reset
 # Remove <file> from staging area